Beginner Volleyball Drills

 Passing Drills for Beginners

 Passing is the first contact a beginner needs.
 Almost every rally starts with a forearm pass off a serve, free ball, or down ball, and a clean platform sets up everything else.
 The drills below build the platform, then the footwork, then the target.
-Run them in this order.
+Run them in this order, and add the ones that fit your group to the session as you read.

 Wall Passing

 Player stands six to eight feet from a flat wall.
 Toss the ball softly against the wall, let it bounce once, then forearm pass it back to the wall on the rebound.
-Thirty seconds, then thirty seconds without the bounce.
-The cue is "thumbs together, platform flat."
-Three rounds.
-The wall returns a forgiving ball, so a beginner gets fifty to eighty reps in two minutes without a partner mistake adding chaos.
+Thirty seconds with the bounce, then thirty seconds without.

 Partner Toss-and-Pass

 Two players ten feet apart.
-Tosser holds a ball with two hands, lobs it to the partner's belly button height.
-Passer steps under the ball, sets the platform, and passes back to the tosser's hands.
-Ten reps, switch.
-Tossing slow and reachable is the whole point: a hard toss reinforces the flinch the drill is trying to fix.
+The tosser holds the ball with two hands and lobs it to the partner's belly-button height.
+The passer steps under the ball, sets the platform, and passes back to the tosser's hands.

 Three players, one on each end of the court and one as a target near the net.
 Player A passes to the target, then jogs to the back of the line on the other side.
-Target catches and tosses to player B on the other end, who passes to the target, then runs across.
+The target catches and tosses to player B on the other end, who passes and runs across.
 Continue rotating.
-Ten passes per player, then switch the target.
-The rotation forces players to read the toss, set feet under the ball, and reset between contacts.

 Triangle Passing

 Three players in a triangle ten feet apart.
-Player A tosses to player B, who passes to player C. Player C catches, tosses to player A, who passes to player B. The toss-pass alternation gives every player a controlled contact, and the small triangle keeps the ball moving without long chases.
-Ten rounds, then add a second pass (player B passes to player C instead of catching).
+Player A tosses to player B, who passes to player C. Player C catches, tosses to player A, who passes to player B. The toss-pass alternation gives every player a controlled contact.

 Setting Drills for Beginners